Chapter 28. Managing servers

 Expand the Red Hat JBoss Middleware node to expose the list of available server options:

-- Click the server you want to add.
+- Click the server that you want to add.

 In the Server’s host name field, accept the default (